NextronSystems/thunderstorm-collector/go/README.md

                                      Example: --max-age 10h
   -m, --max-filesize int             Maximum file size up to which files should be uploaded (in MB). (default 100) -p, --path strings                 Root paths from where files should be collected.
-                                     Specify multiple root paths by using this flag multiple times. (default [C:])
-      --port int                     Port on the Thunderstorm Server to which files should be uploaded. (default 8080) -o, --source string                Name for this device in the Thunderstorm log messages. (default "maxdebian") --ssl                          If true, connect to the Thunderstorm Server using HTTPS instead of HTTP.
+                                     Specify multiple root paths by using this flag multiple times. (default [C:\]) --port int                     Port on the Thunderstorm Server to which files should be uploaded. (default 8080) -o, --source string                Name for this device in the Thunderstorm log messages. (default "DESKTOP-EEM5B52") --ssl                          If true, connect to the Thunderstorm Server using HTTPS instead of HTTP.
-  -t, --template string              Process default scan parameters from this YAML file.
-  -r, --threads int                  How many threads should upload files simultaneously. (default 1) -s, --thunderstorm-server string   FQDN or IP of the Thunderstorm Server to which files should be uploaded.
+  -t, --template string              Process default scan parameters from this YAML file. (default "config.yml") -r, --threads int                  How many threads should upload files simultaneously. (default 1) -s, --thunderstorm-server string   FQDN or IP of the Thunderstorm Server to which files should be uploaded.
                                      Examples: --thunderstorm-server my.thunderstorm, --thunderstorm-server 127.0.0.1
       --upload-synchronous           Whether files should be uploaded synchronously to Thunderstorm.
 If yes, the collector takes longer, but displays the results of all scanned files.
+      --uploads-per-minute int       Delay uploads to only upload samples with the given frequency of uploads per minute.
+Zero means no delays.
 ```

 ## Config Files